abh1kg/chisel-service-connector/README.md

 and to deal with self signed certificates.

 Chisel is an HTTP client and server which acts as a TCP proxy, written in Go (Golang).
-On CloudFoundry it can be used to map TCP endpoits of your backing service to your local workstation.
+On CloudFoundry it can be used to map TCP endpoits of your backing services to your local workstation.
 It provides binaries for 64 bit OSX, Windows and Linux.

+NOTE: use this feature with care and only in the intended way to access your backing services.
+You need to understand the security relevance of that feature.

 ### How to use